FyreX-opensource-design/expansion-input-method/README.md

 - Suggest new expansion categories
 - Test on different Linux distributions
 - Improve documentation and examples
+- Sort out some entries propaerly (Cursor/Claude is somewhat bad at this...)

 ---

 *EIM provides the most seamless text expansion experience across platforms, with Wayland users getting the closest AutoHotkey-like functionality on Linux!*